 Again when this section went online in 2004, the presence of such a bacterial symbiosis was on the sidelines, often in question.
 As entries here, in Systems Evolution, and elsewhere attest, since circa 2012 this natural procreative propensity has become widely agreed upon as a main method by which life proceeded in its nested emergence.
 In the later 2010s, as noted by the title, due to Scott Gilbert, Jan Sapp, Seth Bordenstein, Joan Roughgarden, and other advocates, an integral perception of organisms, and our human selves, as a unitary microbiome of bacterial multitudes came to the fore.
 In regard, Ilana Zilber-Rosenberg and Eugene Rosenberg dubbed these symbiotic selves as holobionts to note their communal membership.

-Impelled by self-organization and selection, unitary cells continuted to complexify, associate and combine into larger multicellular communities.
-In so doing, diverse, modular organs were formed which altogether evolved into unitary variegated, mobile, oxygen-breathing, land-living creatures with nervous systems, brains and proactive behavior.
+Impelled by self-organization and selection, unitary cells continuted to complexify, associate and combine into larger multicellular animal and plant communities.
+In so doing, diverse, modular organs were formed which altogether evolved into unitary variegated, mobile, oxygen-breathing, land-living creatures with nervous systems, brains and proactive behavior, along with environmental vegetation.